 Parameter Description Port The number of the port used for data exchange between access points (routers).
 Use multicast for service data exchange Move the switch to the right in order to use multicast traffic for service data exchange between access points (routers).
 This setting is needed if the devices which support the smart adjustment function are located in different subnets.
 If the switch is moved to the right, the Multicast TTL and Multicast group address fields are displayed on the page.
 If the switch is moved to the left, broadcast traffic is used for service data exchange.

-Parameter Description Multicast TTL Specify the TTL (Time to live) parameter value.
+Multicast TTL Specify the TTL (Time to live) parameter value.
 The recommended value is 4 .
 Multicast group address Specify the address of the multicast group (from the subnet 239.255.0.0/16).
 2.4 GHz / 5 GHz Maximum time of storing data The maximum time period (in seconds) during which the access point (router) stores data on the signal strength of the client located on its coverage area.
-Minimum level of connection quality The threshold value of the signal strength upon which the access point (router) starts scanning other devices.
+Minimum level of connection quality The signal strength upon which the access point (router) starts scanning other devices in order to find a device with a higher signal level.
 Dead zone This parameter is used for calculation of the signal strength upon which the smart adjustment function goes off.
-If the signal strength provided by the device is less than the sum of the Minimum level of connection quality field value and the Dead zone field value, then the client disconnects from the access point (router) and connects to another device.
+If the signal strength provided by another device is less than the sum of the Minimum level of connection quality field value and the Dead zone field value, then the client disconnects from the access point (router).
 You can specify the values from -50% to +50%.
+Threshold value of connection quality The signal strength upon which the access point (router) disconnects the client from its wireless network regardless of the signal levels of other devices.
+This value should not be greater than the value specified in the field Minimum level of connection quality .